AleksanderGondek/aleksandergondek.github.io/README.md

 Branches
 ---
-    * master - Github pages in "deployed" version, only final, website artifacts checked-in
+    * old deployment - Github pages in "deployed" version, only final, website artifacts checked-in
-    * development - on-going development and project source-code
+    * master - on-going development and project source-code

 License
 ---
-Copyright 2018 Aleksander Gondek
+Copyright 2022222222222222222222222222222222222222222222 Aleksander Gondek

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.